Azure/azure-functions-durable-extension/samples/durable-client-managed-identity/functions-app/README.md

 # Azure Function App with Durable Function and Identity-Based Connection

 This project demonstrates an Azure Function App that invokes a Durable Function through a Durable Client using dependency injection and identity-based connection.
-Both the function host and the injected Durable Client are configured to use a storage connection with the default name `Storage`.
+In the sample, the function is set up to utilize a storage connection named `Storage` by default.
+Meanwhile, the integrated Durable Client is set to use a storage connection that is specifically named `ClientStorage`.

 ## To make the sample run, you need to: